2023-04-14 15:04:00

 Effective cybersecurity leadership begins with setting clear objectives and prioritizing the most pressing concerns.
 Involving various departments and collaborating with relevant stakeholders is crucial in ensuring a unified, organization-wide approach to threat intelligence.
 An all-hands-on-deck mentality will facilitate better communication, understanding, and execution of the threat intelligence strategy.

 When defining your organization’s threat intelligence goals, consider the unique risks your industry faces, as well as your specific business operations.
-For instance, a hospital’s cybersecurity team would want to pay particular attention to information about vulnerabilities in medical devices and threat actors that may be trying to exploit those vulnerabilities.
+For instance, a hospital’s cybersecurity team would want to pay particular attention to information regarding vulnerabilities in medical devices and threat actors that may be trying to exploit those vulnerabilities.
 By tailoring your strategy to address these factors, you will be better prepared to protect your organization from targeted attacks.

 2. Collection